TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 For single riders, such as commuters, purchasing three seats of capacity for a trip is not financially efficient.
 For this reason, [Uber introduced fare splitting to allow riders to split charges](http://blog.uber.com/2013/07/15/faresplit/) to allow riders to split the cost of a full car.

-By optimizing for single riders, costs decrease but yield increased ride times.
+By optimizing for single riders, costs decrease relative to UberX.
+However, ride times increase.

 ## Niche

 It is not uncommon to see pooled rides cost between $3 and $5 for door-to-door service in an urban environment, compared to comparable $6 to $8 for a dedicated car.
 Uber claims that their pooled option costs [40% less than a dedicated car](http://blog.uber.com/uberpool).
 One-way transportation on public transit costs about $2 (SF Muni).

 Compared to public transportation, pooled rideshares are typically faster due to fewer stops and more comfortable due to fewer passengers.
-However, arrival time is less predictable - buses run on predetermined time schedules while rideshares provide no estimate.
+However, arrival time is less predictable - buses run on predetermined time schedules while rideshares provide no estimate about arrival time.

 ## Opportunity